Here Comes the Devil: Plot

 A serial killer attacks a lesbian couple.
 He kills one girl but is badly wounded by the other.
 He crawls dying up a large rocky hill and his body is never found.

 Years later, on an afternoon family outing at the same hill, adolescent siblings Adolfo (Alan Martinez) and Sara (Michele Garcia) enter a cave and do not return.
 Their parents, Felix (Francisco Barreiro) and Sol (Laura Caro), are distraught.
 A local gas station attendant says the hill is cursed and that night there is an unusual earthquake, but the next morning the children are found by the police and the family is reunited.

 Returning home, the children start behaving strangely.
 Consultations with a doctor and a psychologist reveal the possibility of sexual abuse.
 Felix and Sol suspect Lucio, the local weirdo, assaulted Sara that afternoon on the hill.
 They confront and kill him, though later discoveries will convince Sol of his innocence.
 Police suspect the parents of the murder but never indict or arrest them.

 One night, abnormal events occur in the house: noises, flickering lights, slamming doors, and the children having unnatural seizures.
 Sol suspects something out of the ordinary, while Felix clings to mundane explanations and gets a gun for protection.
 Their differences lead Sol to do subsequent investigations independent of her husband and without always disclosing her motives or findings.

 Sol is told that Adolfo and Sara are skipping school and discovers that, dressed in their school uniforms, they are taking the bus back to the hill.
 She follows them up to the mouth of the cave where they disappeared but does not go in.

 The night of Lucio's killing, Sol's friend, Marcia (ignorant of the murderous plan), babysat the kids.
 The next morning Marcia was inexplicably gone and has been unreachable since.
-Sol now goes to see her and asks what happened that night.
+Sol goes to see her and asks what happened that night.
 Marcia describes the children as being "lifeless," says she was supernaturally assaulted by the devil, and witnessed Adolfo and Sara commit incest.